 We do this through: Godly play in FS/KS1; church visits; visits from our local priest; prayer fish; classroom prayer spaces; Christian symbols and (i.e. school candle, alter, vision and values displays); worship including prayer, reflection, music and bible stories; community involvement in worship; delivering the ‘Understanding Christianity’ programme and facilitating a pupil led worship group.

 Children’s outcomes in this areas are measured by children’s understanding of what it means to be a Christian and their values, and who can explore and articulate spiritual and ethical issues across the curriculum.
 We use a specific framework for this and children’s progress against this is measured termly.
-More information about the 'Understanding Christianity' Framework can be found by clicking the link below.
+More information about the teaching of RE can be found on our 'RE and Collective Worship' Page.